rzzzwilson/PixelVFO/Design.rst

-The code handling the touchscreen interface will use the standard pins to read the touchscreen status, but the interrupt pin will be used to handle the poen goinf DOWN and UP.
+The code handling the touchscreen interface will use the standard pins to read the touchscreen status, but the interrupt pin will be used to handle the pen going DOWN and UP.

-The touchscreen code uses the SPI interface and the interrup pin to create logical events.
+The touchscreen code uses the SPI interface and the interrupt pin to create logical events.
 These events are held in a *VFOEvent* structure::

     typedef struct